Kim Hughes: Last days of the Chappell era

 In three Tests, Hughes scored only 29 runs on tour in New Zealand in March 1982.
 Greg Chappell withdrew from the Australian team to tour Pakistan in 1982, along with Dennis Lillee and Len Pascoe.
 The fourteen Australian Cricket Board delegates met in March to decide on an interim captain for the tour, with the two candidates Hughes and Rod Marsh.
 Hughes narrowly won the vote, 8 votes to 6.
 Marsh was offered the vice-captaincy, which he declined.
-Marsh later withdrew from the tour as a result of his son's illness.
+Marsh arrived late for the tour as a result of his son's illness.
 It was a difficult tour for Hughes' Australians.
 All members of the touring squad suffered from illness at one stage and at one stage Hughes threatened to take his team back to Australia after several Australian fielders were hit by projectiles thrown from the stands.
 Intelligent bowling by Pakistan's Abdul Qadir combined with poor fielding and lack of depth in Australia's batting saw Pakistan defeat Australia three Tests to nil.

 Hughes had hoped to retain the captaincy for the Ashes series in 1982–83, but the ACB chose to restore Chappell to his former position.
 Hughes' demotion did not affect his batting, however.
 He scored 469 runs against the English at an average of 67.00.
 His consistent run scoring saw Bill O'Reilly call Hughes "Mr. Reliable" and even Ian Chappell remarked that "After this series, not only should Hughes' conscience be clear but his slate clean in regard to the 1981 [Ashes] disaster."
 The highlight of the summer for Hughes was the final Test in Sydney where he batted for over 6 hours to score 137 runs.
 Australia retrieved the Ashes, winning the series two Tests to one.
 Not long after the match, Chappell relinquished his position as Australian captain; Hughes was now captain of a full-strength Australian team for the first time.